samuelludwig/c-notes-and-excercises/notes_on_pointers_and_strings.md

 ```C
 int *num;
 ```
-- creates a pointer to an integer, called num
+- creates a pointer to an integer, called num, explicitly telling the computer "this variable will hold an address to an integer"
 - lets assume that the value of num is to be stored in memory address 12008
 ***